MOLECULAR MODELING and MOLECULAR GRAPHICS.

 Examine These Flawed Structures (these are downloadable .PDB files and/or .XXS files for StruMM3D)

-StruMM3D users who are using Internet Explorer, and have associated the .XXS file type with either StruMM3D or Str3DI32, can just click on the .XXS file to display the structure.
-These StruMM3D users that have FileConv can click on either file to display the structure.
+StruMM3D users who are using Microsoft Edge, or Internet Explorer, and have associated the .XXS file type with StruMM3D, can just click on the .PDB, or .XXS, file to display the structure.
+If the file does not open to display the structure in StruMM3D, then StruMM3D users (that now have FileConv) can download the selected file to their \Str3Di\Imports folder (use the mouse right-click and save as), and then click on the file to display the structure.
 Users of other molecular modelers must convert the .PDB file to their native format, if necessary.

 CLUE - Measure the lengths of the C-O bonds!